rational homotopy equivalence

 it induces an isomorphism on rationalized homotopy groups: ;

-it induces an isomorphism on rational homology groups: ;
+it induces an isomorphism on ordinary homology groups with rational coefficients: ;

 it induces an isomorphism on rational cohomology groups: ;

 it induces a weak homotopy equivalence on the rationalizations and : .

 That (the first two of) these conditions are equivalent is due to Serre 53